unsta/labforty_task_api/README.md

 Roles are implemented so that we have a better overview and control of the system.

 Currently, we have two users:
-- john.doe@labforty.com | Role: User
+- john.doe@labforty.com | password | Role: User
+- jane.doe@labforty.com | password456 | Role: User
-- bob.bobber@labforty.com | Role: Admin
+- bob.bobber@labforty.com | password123 | Role: Admin

-Note: The `role:user` can only update/view/delete his/her bookings!
+Note: The `role:user` can list/update/view/delete own bookings!

-Note: The `role:admin` can list the bookings!
+Note: The `role:admin` can only list and view the bookings! (list with extended filters)

 Note: Assuming you are accessing the application via `localhost`.